Consultant award scheme changes: Clinical excellence awards (CEA)

 Important changes to NCEAs

-There have been important changes to the National Clinical Excellence Award scheme (NCEAs) which will now be known as the National Clinical Impact Award scheme (NCIAs).
+There have been important changes to the National Clinical Excellence Award scheme (NCEAs) which are now known as the National Clinical Impact Award scheme (NCIAs).
 These changes were introduced unilaterally in spite of the BMA's significant concerns.
 Read more about our concerns.

 The National Clinical Impact Award (NCIA) scheme in England and Wales - formerly the National Clinical Excellence Awards (NCEA) scheme - aims to reward the consultants who contribute most to the delivery of safe and high-quality care and the improvement of NHS services.
 This includes consultants and senior academic GPs who do so through their contribution to academic medicine.